uutzinger/gearVRC/README.md

 Samsung Gear VR Controller client in python

 ## Summary
-This is attempt to read Gear VR Controller using bluetooth LE.
+This is an attempt to read Gear VR Controller using bluetooth LE.

-Check gatt/gearVRC.py
+Check bleak/gearVRC.py or gatt/gearVRC.py

-Currently only runs on unix, until conversion to bleak is completed.
+The bleak version runs also on Windows, however befure each use the gear device will need to be manually removed from the systyem.

 This work includes the following additions to other's implementations: